questdb/c-questdb-client/questdb-rs/src/ingress/mod.md

 retries, requires manual handling of connection failures, and doesn't support transactional flushing.

-However, TP has lower overhead than HTTP and it's worthwhile to try out as an alternative in a scenario where you have a constantly high data rate and/or deal with a high-latency network connection.
+However, TCP has a lower overhead than HTTP and it's worthwhile to try out as an alternative in a scenario where you have a constantly high data rate and/or deal with a high-latency network connection.